 After exiting the boat, you enter the museum for a multi-sensory experience where you get to see what exactly occurred in the days and weeks following the tea party.
 Unfortunately, photography is not allowed but trust me it is a very cool museum!
 One of our favorite parts of the museum was getting to see and learn about the Robinson Half Chest, one of only two known tea chests from the event that is known to exist.

-So, if you are looking for a place to start your Boston visit we definitely recommend starting here — where the American Revolution started.
+So, if you are looking for a place to start your Boston visit I definitely recommend starting here — where the American Revolution started.